ergest/sql_patterns/Book/chap4.md

 GROUP BY 1,2;
 ```

-This query will get you the same results as table 3.1 in the previous chapter but as you can see the `eustions` and `answers` CTEs both have almost identical code.
+This query will get you the same results as table 3.1 in the previous chapter but as you can see the `questions` and `answers` CTEs both have almost identical code.
 Imagine if you had to do this for all question types.
 You'd be copying and pasting a lot of code.
 Also, the subquery that handles the UNION is not ideal.
 I'm not a fan of subqueries

 Since both questions and answers tables have the exact same schema, a great way to deal with the above problem is by appending their rows using the `UNION` operator like this:
 ```sql